delaneyj/datastar/backends/go/site/static/md/guide/go_deeper.md

 LIMIT 10
 ```

 This is SQL.
-As a user you don't have to know how the query will get executed, its up to the engine used.
-Sure you can read the query plan or introspect indexes but you can start at a high level and drill down only when necessary.
+As a user you don't have to know how the query will get executed, it's up to the engine used.
+Sure you can read the query plan or introspect indexes, but you can start at a high level and drill down only when necessary.

 HTML work in a similar fashion.
 You don't have to worry about how a `<div>Hello</div>` turned into pixels nor how the page uses resources when you tab away.
 This is wonderful for the majority of cases but at least in modern HTML is a bit limiting.